TheJuiceIsSimulated/beginner-emerald-dapp/quest-submissions.md

 ## Chapter 4 Day 1 (Day 10)

+1. How did we get the address of the user?
+Please explain in words and then in code.

+We get the address of the user by

+.
+2. What do `fcl.authenticate` and `fcl.unauthenticate` do?

+.
+3. Why did we make a `config.js` file?
+What does it do?

+.
+4. What does our `useEffect` do?

+.
+5. How do we import FCL?

+.
+6. What does `fcl.currentUser.subscribe(setUser);` do?

 ## Chapter 4 Day 2 (Day 11)

 ## Chapter 4 Day 3 (Day 12)